 Profile 1: Typical Readers (Good D, Good LC)

-These pupils have strong skills in both areas.
+These learners have strong skills in both areas.
 They decode accurately and have the language skills to understand what they read.
 They require continued instruction to progress.

 Profile 2: Dyslexia (Poor D, Good LC)